PrethivrajGS/CS23302---DATA-STRUCTURES-/README.md

    git clone https://github.com/your-username/Data-Structures.git
    cd Data-Structures

-   🙏 Vote of Thanks
-A huge thanks to the open-source community, educators, and fellow programmers for providing valuable resources and knowledge.
+A huge thanks to my staff Dr.Neelavathy Pari  for providing valuable resources and knowledge.
 Special appreciation to platforms like GeeksforGeeks, MIT OCW, and GitHub for making learning accessible to all.

-Your support and contributions help keep this project growing.
+Your support and contributions helps growing myself.
 Happy coding! 🚀